Common Slip and Fall Injuries

 Personal injury cases are based on the principle of negligence, which is meant to hold a person or entity accountable if that party failed to act in a reasonably prudent manner.
 To be successful in pleading a negligence claim, an injured person must first establish the legal duty that they were owed.
 The duty that a landowner owes a visitor may vary considerably, depending upon the reason that the visitor was on the landowner’s premises and the level of permission that was in effect or implied under the circumstances.
 For instance, an invitee who is a business customer, such as a shopper going into a grocery store or a customer eating at a restaurant, is owed greater care and consideration than a person trespassing across the outskirts of a large farm.

 Once a duty has been established, the next inquiry is whether the defendant landowner breached that duty.
-A critical element of a negligence claim will consist of establishing that the defendant’s breach of duty was the cause of the plaintiff’s injuries.
+A critical element of a negligence claim will consist of establishing that the defendant’s breach of duty was the cause of certain common slip and fall injuries.
 Once the plaintiff has proved the basic components of a negligence case, the defendant in a premises liability action may seek to reduce the amount of damages owed to the plaintiff by claiming that the plaintiff’s own negligence – or the negligence of a third party not named in the case – contributed to the accident.
 Under Florida’s pure comparative fault law, the plaintiff still may recover compensation for damages in an amount that is proportionate to the defendant’s negligence.

 Since important evidence may quickly slip away, the investigation phase of a slip and fall case demands a thorough, careful approach, and it should begin as soon as possible after the accident while the evidence is still fresh.
 Damages that may be available in these cases often include medical bills, the costs of future treatment, pain and suffering, and lost income and earning capacity.Seek Guidance from a Pembroke Pines Lawyer for Your Premises Liability Claim